Red Medicine

-Backgroud and recording
+Background and recording

 The group began work on Red Medicine in 1994, after touring in support of In on the Kill Taker.
 The writing of the album involved several months of jam sessions and recording at Guilford House, a secluded country estate located in Guilford, Connecticut.
+Unlike most Fugazi songs, which are written collectively during a jam, the opening track "Do You Like Me" was written by singer-guitarist Guy Picciotto and then fleshed out by the rest of the band.

 The album's recording sessions took place from January to February 1995 at Inner Ear Studios in Arlington, Virginia.
 The band worked with the engineer Don Zientara, but did not choose to work with the producer Ted Niceley again.
 Fugazi opted to retreat from the in-your-face production values of In on the Kill Taker and instead worked to create an ambient sound which would display greater depth.
 To achieve this, the band handled the production themselves and, in doing so, became more confident with in-studio experimentation.
-This is evident in the incorporation of short, sampled segues, ("Do You Like Me", "Birthday Pony"), instruments such as the clarinet (as heard on "Version"), and alternate tunings used on songs such as "Latest Disgrace" and "By You".
-Footage of the band both writing and recording the album can be seen in the film Instrument.
+Red Medicine opens with a tape recording made on a boombox with a condenser microphone, and according to Picciotto, several "practice pieces" are interspersed throughout.
+The effects of Fugazi's experimentation are evident in the incorporation of these short pieces, ("Do You Like Me", "Birthday Pony"), but also in the usage of instruments such as the clarinet (as heard on "Version"), and alternate tunings on songs such as "Latest Disgrace" and "By You".